MSG: Multi-Stream Generative Policies for Sample-Efficient Robotic Manipulation: Experiments

 \subsection{Real World Experiments}

-We validate our approach with real-world experiments on a Franka Emika Panda robot using four representative tasks shown in \figref{fig:tasks}.
+We validate our approach with real-world experiments on a Franka Emika Panda robot using five representative tasks shown in \figref{fig:tasks}.
 We compare both variants of \ourmethod (ensemble and flow) to the standard Flow Matching baseline, as well as to the best performing baseline, which is the single-stream object-centric model.
-To estimate the object frames, we leverage a DINO-based keypoints predictor~\cite{vonhartz2024art, amir2021deep}.
-Per task, we collect 10 demonstrations and evaluate each policy for 25 episodes.
+To estimate the object frames, we leverage a DINO-based keypoints predictor~\cite{vonhartz2024art, amir2021deep}. \rebuttal{Alternative tracking methods are discussed in \secref{sec:kp_track}.} Per task, we collect 10 demonstrations and evaluate each policy for 25 episodes.

 \tabref{tab:success_rates_real} confirms our simulation results.
 The standard generative policy fails to reliably solve any of the tasks given only 10 demonstrations.
 The single-stream object-centric policy is more effective, but still exhibits limited generalization.
 In contrast, both variants of \ourmethod achieve strong performance across the board, highlighting the generalization efficacy of multi-stream learning.
 Flow composition performs best, but the ensemble does not lag far behind.
-Qualitative examples of policy executions are shown in the supplementary video.
+Qualitative examples of policy executions are shown in the supplementary video\rebuttal{, including a discussion of failure cases.}

 Finally, estimating the object frames via DINO keypoints not only boosts policy success through object-centric learning but also enables zero-shot policy transfer to novel object instances and to novel and cluttered task environments.
-This generalization has been studied quantitatively in prior work~\cite{amir2021deep, vonhartz2024art, von2025unreasonable}.
-We therefore limit our analysis in this respect to providing qualitative examples in the supplementary video.
+This generalization has been studied quantitatively in prior work~\cite{amir2021deep, vonhartz2024art, von2025unreasonable}. \rebuttal{We recreate the generalization study from~\cite{vonhartz2024art}, finding comparable results.
+We provide qualitative examples in the supplementary video and quantitative results in \secref{sec:kp_track}.}